 Question: How do I become a high school teacher in Wisconsin?

-Answer: To be a high school teacher in Wisconsin, you must be licensed through the state.
+Answer: To become a high school teacher in Wisconsin, you must be licensed through the state.
 To get a license, you need to complete a bachelor’s degree program (in some cases, an associate’s degree may be acceptable for short-term assignments) and an approved teacher preparation program.
 You must also pass a background check and pass the state-mandated exams.